zacharykstine/zacharykstine.github.io/_posts/2024-04-13-ai_needs_the_humanities.md

 -
 -
 -
+## The beauty of AI
+The thing that most bothers me about the discourse around AI is that its terms make it hard to see what is beautiful about AI.
+This is due to the fact that the discourse is always about what AI means for things external to AI, namely, us.
+This is unfortunate, but I don't mean to suggest that it's unnecessary.
+Given the myriad ways in which AI is being misguidedly used has a direct effect on people's lives and so the debate is necessary while also being unfortunate.
+Setting all that aside for the moment, I'd like to share a few ideas from AI that I happen to find beautiful.

+### Optimal decision-making

 ## Society is an AI
 [* add that quote from Peli Grietzer about economic systems being algorithms with misaligned values *]